Updated 25 January 2019

 Normally we don’t buy into the ATO fearmongering each year, saying certain deductions are in their sights.
-But this year (2018 tax returns) it is clear the attitude of the ATO has changed from just wanting to confirm you are claiming legitimate deductions to actually wanting to find a way to deny a claim for an expense, even when it is obvious you would have incurred it.
+But the attitude of the ATO has changed from just wanting to confirm you are claiming legitimate deductions to actually wanting to find a way to deny a claim for an expense, even when it is obvious you would have incurred it.

 The techniques they will use against you include asking for a letter from your employer to say you needed to incur the expense and that you haven’t been reimbursed for it.
 Receipts are no longer good enough either.
 They will ask you for copies of bank statements to show that those receipts were paid out of your account not someone else’s so no more paying for these expenses in cash.
 There is no basis of law in these demands it is all bluff based on the fact the average taxpayer cannot afford to fight the ATO.